odoo/odoo/doc/setup/install.rst

 ^^^^^^^^^^^^

 Odoo dependencies are listed in the `requirements.txt` file located at the root of the Odoo community directory.
-Most of them can be installed with **pip**.

 .. tip:: It can be preferable to not mix python modules packages between different instances of Odoo
          or with your system.
 You can use virtualenv_ to create isolated Python environments.

-Navigate to the path of your Odoo Community installation (`YourOdooCommunityPath`) and run **pip** on the requirements file:
+Navigate to the path of your Odoo Community installation (`CommunityPath`) and run **pip** on the requirements file:

 .. code-block:: console

-   $ cd /YourOdooCommunityPath
+   $ cd /CommunityPath
-   /YourOdooCommunityPath$ pip3 install -r requirements.txt
+   /CommunityPath$ pip3 install -r requirements.txt

 .. warning:: Non-Python dependencies need to be installed with a package manager: